7 Basic Rules for Hugging

 - Look at what other people are doing in the situation.

 A graduation hug may be one that’s repeated 50 times by everyone going through the ceremony.
-Or you might be in receiving line at a wedding reception, funeral, or other highly-charged emotional event.
+Or you might be in the receiving line at a wedding reception, funeral, or other highly-charged emotional events.
 If you’re the first person going through the line, then follow the first rule above.
 But if you’re in the middle of the pack, you should have plenty of data to help you know the right way to behave.